alpersunter/Complex-Vector-Visualizer/README.md

 This thought inspired me at that moment to make this complex vector visualizer.

 Here you can modify vectors and take their dot products.
-Dot product means "similarity" between two vectors, so try to see how complex vectors look like each other by changing parameters.
+Dot product means "similarity" between two vectors, so try to see **how** complex vectors look like each other by changing parameters.
+For example, dot product in complex vectors results in another complex number.
+What does the angle of that resulting number has to do with _similarity of vectors_.
+How everything affects every other thing???
+What is the meaning of numbers???
+(Okay, this was me exaggerating)

 I hope this toy gives both you and me a new and funny way to visualize and interiorize entities called "complex vectors".
+Have fun!